Cheloe/MyPortfolio/README.md

 5. Created Pages for projects, about me etc.
 6. Added and styled header and nav items
 7. Added and styled hero image
+8. Added About and Work Sections.
+Styled same.
+9. Created Project card.
+Styled same.

+##To Do

+1. Figure out how to stick section titles to sections rather than try to force margins.

 ## Portfolio Checklist